 Bayer recognizes that its conditions may prove prohibitive for certain institutions with conflicting intellectual property policies in place, and consequently it is open to alternate arrangements if necessary.
 Such arrangements, however, should be aligned with the PHAB’s objective of treating, to the greatest extent possible, all award recipients in a substantially identical manner.

-For applications to the Clinical Trial, Career Transition and Career Development Investigator categories, applicants will be required to describe how their proposed research will translate into clinical benefits for patients with pulmonary hypertension.
+For applications to the Level 2, 3 and 4 categories, applicants will be required to describe how their proposed research will translate into clinical benefits for patients with pulmonary hypertension.
 The applications that offer the most compelling translational opportunities will be given greater weight during the review process.

 Applicants requesting an award to carry out research with recombinant molecules and/or animal or human subjects must obtain approval from the appropriate institutional or government authorities, e.g. an Institutional Review Board.
 If an applicant’s institute does not require special permission for using recombinant molecules, then this must be communicated to the Administrator .
 Bayer can provide assistance with this process if requested by the investigator.

 The Administrator must receive copies of appropriate permissions before any award funds will be disbursed.

 The applicant’s institution has responsibility for ensuring that the rights of any human subjects are upheld and that animals are cared for in a humane manner.

 The PHAB Awards encourages award recipients to publish work carried out under an award; this includes abstract submissions to congresses.
 Award recipients must acknowledge the receipt of funding from the PHAB Awards in publications and abstracts describing research conducted with awards received from PHAB.